Naereen/web-sphinx/callme.en.rst

    :target: callto:100101011101001100111101100001_2

-To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number : (*but beware of the price !*).
+To speak directly, but **only if it is really important**, you can try to call me, you could use my French cellphone number: (*but beware of the price !*).

-.. warning:: I am currently out of the French territory, in Inde.
+.. warning:: I am currently out of the French territory, in India.

    Give a call to someone in a foreign country is expensive !
-   In fact, even receive them is awfully expensive... !!
+   In fact, even receiving them is awfully expensive... !!
+So please avoid :).

 You could also try to send me text messages (SMS), with the same number, obviously (*again, but beware of the price !*).